kevle6/KLe_Assignment5/README.txt

 Deviations from Assignment Specifications:

-"Lucky" by Russ included in zip file for testing purposes.
+"Lucky" by Russ included for testing purposes.

 References: